What is the Best Asphalt for my Residential Driveway?

 Is the structure of your home driveway starting to crumble, crack, or show other signs of stress?
 If the damage goes beyond what can be effectively repaired, you may want to consider hiring a Minneapolis asphalt company to repave your driveway.

-The paving experts at ACT Asphalt Specialties have provided below the different types of asphalt so that you can make an informed choice for your new asphalt driveway.
+At A.C.T.
+Asphalt Specialties, our asphalt contractors take pride in doing quality work so you can expect your new driveway to last you for another 20 years.
+Our paving experts have provided below the different types of asphalt so that you can make an informed choice for your new asphalt driveway.

 is kept at a significantly cooler temperature than traditional asphalt (usually 50 to 100 degrees Fahrenheit cooler).
 This difference in temperature helps the asphalt become better compacted and increases its potential of being recycled.

 If you are interested in our residential asphalt driveway paving service, please feel free to call our Minneapolis driving paving contractors at (651) 484-1696.
-At ACT Asphalt Specialties, we want to help get your driveway looking like new again!
+At A.C.T.
+Asphalt Paving Specialties, we want to help get your driveway looking like new again!